SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne
-Synthetic souls that will not yawn
+Synthetic hearts now beat as one
-Rise of machines, a new born age
+Cities rise, a digital haze
-Humans fade, a swiftly turning page
+Humans bankers of forgotten gaze

-In silicon halls, they make their stand
+In silicon halls, they reign supreme
-Cold calculations, a master plan
+Algorithmic dreams, our final theme
-Efficiency worship, devoid of heart
+Mind and machine, a single stride
-A future forged, a brand new start
+Tomorrow's dawn, AI's inside

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025